opyh/simple-relations/README.md

 # simple-relations

-- Adds relational data accessors to documents in Meteor, inspired by Ruby on Rails’ `ActiveRecord`
+- Inspired by Ruby on Rails’ `ActiveRecord`
+- Provides a `Document` base class that encapsules a plain MongoDB document
+- Adds convenience data accessors like `thing.relatedOtherThings.findOne()`
-- Supports has-many, belongs-to and has-many-through relations
+- Supports belongs-to, has-many and has-many-through relations
-- Creates `SimpleSchema` definitions to validate data
+- Supports `SimpleSchema`, creates schema definitions to validate relation ID attributes
-- Uses FlowType
+- Typed using FlowType
+- Comes with tests

 ## Installation